BeauJoh/thesis/source/11-chapter-3-ode.md

 Furthermore, the `tdm` benchmark uses two files, one a containing temporal database, and another file containing the temporal constraints but the codes to generate these files were unavailable.
 All these benchmarks require a large degree of software engineering to reverse engineer the data structures and ensure correctness.
 They are included in Table \ref{table:applications-and-dwarf} as they provide coverage over their respective dwarfs but no listings around extensions or performance results are included in this thesis.
+-->
+Results for `bfs` are not presented due to an error in the OpenDwarfs benchmark code.
+Results for `cfd` and `tdm` are not presented as the provided datasets were invalid and no dataset generator was available.

 ### Summary of Benchmark Settings